getodk/web-forms/README.md

 Here are some of our high-level priorities to get to a production-ready state:

-- Port tests from JavaRosa and Enketo and get them passing to ensure alignment with the [ODK XForms spec](https://getodk.github.io/xforms-spec/)
+- Adapt tests from JavaRosa and Enketo and get them passing to ensure alignment with the [ODK XForms spec](https://getodk.github.io/xforms-spec/)
 - Implement all types and appearances defined in [XLSForm](https://xlsform.org/en/ref-table/)
 - Define a thoughtful interface for host applications that balances ease of use and flexibility